tanepiper/node-bitly/README.md

 From version 4.0 of this library, the callback in methods have been removed and the library only provides promises for each method response.
 The library has also been re-written in ES2015/ES6.
 The transpiled version is only distributed via NPM, or can be created the command `npm run compile` if you fork the source.
+Finally support is no longer provided for `node < 0.12`.

 ## Installation